wieza39/Kraken/README.md

 # Kraken
-Website project that I started sometime ago.
+Website project that I started some time ago.
 Its realization is postponed for while, but I will surely come back to it.